Multi-Directional Subspace Editing in Style-Space: Method

-Since learning disentangled representations is fundamentally impossible without a supervised inductive bias on the data\cite{locatello2019challenging}, we utilize the attribute vector $\textbf{y}^{(i)}$ and introduce a mixing loss to encourage association between $S_i$ and $b_i$.
+Since learning disentangled representations is fundamentally impossible without a supervised inductive bias on the data\cite{locatello2019challenging}, we leverage the attribute vector $\textbf{y}^{(i)}$ and introduce a mixing loss to establish the association between $S_k$ and $b_k$.
 Given a vector $\textbf{w}^{(i)}$, we can import attribute $b_k$ from a randomly chosen vector $\textbf{w}^{(j)}$, to generate $\textbf{w}^{(i)}_{mix}$:

 and its corresponding image $\textbf{x}^{(i)}_{mix} \triangleq G(\textbf{w}^{(i)}_{mix})$.
-For the modified image we require $y^{(i)}_k$ to be similar to $y^{(j)}_k$ while keeping the other attributes unchanged.
+For the modified image we require $\mathcal{C}_k(\textbf{x}^{(i)}_{mix})$ to be similar to $y^{(j)}_k$ while keeping the other attributes unchanged.
 Thus a mixing loss is added to the network to force changes only in $b_k$:

-$L_i$ are loss functions that differ according to the attribute types.
-For categorical labels we use a softmax with cross-entropy loss, while continuous labels are optimized using the $L_1$ loss.
+$L_i$ are loss functions that vary based on the attribute types.
+For categorical labels, we use softmax with cross-entropy loss, whereas continuous labels are optimized using the $L_1$ loss.
 In practice, we mix all attributes together from randomly chosen vectors.
-This introduces complex changes in the image and promotes the coupling of a single subspace to a single attribute.
+This introduces complex changes to the image and encourages the association of a single subspace with a single attribute.